dtonys/node-api-boilerplate/README.md

 ## API

+A modern API backend, with access to RESTful resources, authentication, and permissions.

 ### CRUD
 | Method | Url            | Params| Notes |
 | ------ | -------------- | ----- | ----- |